mrdbourke/gpu-benchmarking/README.md

 Most of the analysis in `benchmark_analysis/` was performed by GPT-Codex simply to compare the results in `benchmark_results/` (this holds the ground truth for a series of tests in `.csv` files).

-These benchmarks are mostly targeted at single user usage rather than multiple users at the same time.
+These benchmarks are mostly targeted at simple single user usage rather than multiple users at the same time.
 For example, a single developer/researcher working on their own machine.

+None of these tests assess the *quality* of the outputs created by the models.
+They are only focused on speed.

 ## Summary